-1. Mixed Land Uses (Promote mixed land uses in focus areas): A mix of land uses can convey substantial fiscal and economic benefits by placing commercial uses near residential areas as critical component of achieving viable places to live for those who use and depend upon the area's commerce.
+1. Mixed Land Uses (Promote mixed land uses in focus areas): A mix of land uses can convey substantial fiscal and economic benefits by placing commercial uses near residential areas as a critical component of achieving viable places to live for those who use and depend upon the area's commerce.

 Easton's rural character has two primary patterns.
 Over most of the landscape there are open spaces in farmlands, fields and forests.
-These contrast with settled areas around the Village of Greenwich, in hamlets, and in cross-roads, where this Plan promotes housing options.
+These contrast with settled areas around the Village of Greenwich, in hamlets, and in its cross-roads, where this Plan promotes housing options.
 These locations, especially in the north around Routes 29 and 40, contain commercial uses, as well as homes and services.
 Easton's Vision is for low density growth within these places that are focuses for a balanced mix of land uses.
+The Plan advances this strategy by assigning primacy to agriculture within a significant portion of the community's land area and by encouraging growth and municipal investments outside the areas that are within the County Agricultural District.